GarlicBread42/GETS/README.md

 Compatible with OpenTTD 13.0 and after, the grf makes use of the new variants feature, displaying most trains in historic and up-to-date liveries of either German State or Privately owned railway companies.

+The trains in this grf are longer than standard and do not contain a Company-Colour Option.
+Multiple-Units are fixed length and try to resemble those consists found on german rails.

 **How to build from source?**

 The pre-compiled grf is only available via OpenTTD's online content downloader at the moment.